 Once the applicant has purchased a lot or home as a result of a buyout, the applicant's storm-damaged property will be demolished.
-The County should complete the demolition of the home within 45 days of the vacancy.
 The cost of demolition can be charged to the program.

 The land will be dedicated and maintained in perpetuity for a use that is compatible with open space, recreational, floodplain, or wetlands management practices.
 There are options for disposing of property, including: